stomp/stomp-spec/src/stomp-specification-1.1.md

 The implied text encoding for mime types starting with `text/` is UTF-8.
 If you are using a text based mime type with a different encoding then you should append `;charset=<encoding>` to the mime type.
-For example, `text/html;charset=utf-16` should be used if your sending a html body in UTF-16 encoding.
+For example, `text/html;charset=utf-16` should be used if your sending an html body in UTF-16 encoding.
 The `;charset=<encoding>` should also get appended to any non `text/` mime types which can be interpreted as text.
 A good example of this would be a UTF-8 encoded XML.
 It's `content-type` should get set to